Reviewable/nodefire/README.md

 ## Expected permission rejections

 When permission debugging is enabled, rejected operations normally wait for a serialized Firefight simulation before returning the error.
-For an `update` whose permission rejection is an expected concurrency check, pass `{debugPermissionDenied: false}` to return the original Firebase error without running that diagnostic simulation.
-Firebase security rules, error metadata, operation interceptors, and diagnostics for other operations are unchanged.
+All write methods (`set`, `update`, `remove`, `push`, and `transaction`) accept `{debugPermissionDenied: false}` for expected permission rejections.
+This returns the original Firebase error without running that diagnostic simulation, including when a transaction's prefetch fails.
+Firebase security rules, error metadata, operation interceptors, and diagnostics for operations without the opt-out are unchanged.

 ```js
 await ref.update(value, {timeout: 10000, debugPermissionDenied: false});
 ```

 ## API

 This is reproduced from the source code, which is authoritative.